-Cromwell Place, South Kensington’s highly anticipated flexible arts space, has recently announced that it will officially open its doors in May 2020 following five years in development.
+Cromwell Place, South Kensington’s highly anticipated flexible arts space, has recently announced that it will officially open its doors on 10 October 2020 following five years in development.

 Among the international contemporary galleries who have joined are Sao Paulo’s Galeria Nara Roesler (represents Hélio Oiticica and Artur Lescher), Edinburgh’s Ingleby Gallery (represents David Batchelor and Sean Scully), New York’s Alexander Gray Associates (represents Frank Bowling and Joan Semmel) and Dubai’s The Third Line (represents Rana Begum and Sophia Al Maria).